neubig/nlp-from-scratch-assignment-spring2024/README.md

 ## Generating results

 Finally, you will run your systems on our test set (questions only) and submit your results to us.
-This test set will be released **three days** before the assignment is due.
+This test set will be released on **Monday, March 11th**.

 ### Unseen test set